 Step 7: Trimming Vent Liner

 Next, by applying pressure, pull down the vent liner.
-Go to the roof, and using tin snips, trim the vent liner.
+Trim the vent liner by going to the roof and using tin snips.

 Step 8: Final Step

-I would recommend you to apply a silicone sealant around and over the upper edge of the flue tile – the one that is protruding out from the chimney.
+I recommend you apply a silicone sealant around and over the upper edge of the flue tile – the one protruding from the chimney.

-Next, install a chimney cap so you can block the chimney with it when it’s raining to prevent the water from coming in.
+Next, install a chimney cap to block the chimney with it when it’s raining to prevent the water from coming in.

 Finally, on the face of the insert’s faceplate, screw the surround panel.

-Here you go – you should successfully install a wood-burning fireplace insert by now.
+Here you go – you should have successfully installed a wood-burning fireplace insert by now.

-✅ BONUS: If you want to see all these steps come into action, check out this youtube video and it will be easier for you to understand it.
+BONUS: If you want to see all these steps come into action, check out this YouTube video; it will be easier to understand.

 Catalytic vs Non-Catalytic Wood Burning Inserts

-Non-catalytic fireplace inserts use ultra-heated oxygen and air tubes to generate the gas coming out of the stove.
+Non-catalytic fireplace inserts use ultra-heated oxygen and air tubes to generate the gas from the stove.

-Catalytic fireplace inserts use a catalytic combustor and air tube to burn gasses three times – this results in longer burn times.
+Catalytic fireplace inserts use a catalytic combustor and air tube to burn gasses three times, resulting in longer burn times.

-As you can see, the main difference between these two is the way how they burn the fuel after initial combustion.
+As you can see, the main difference between these two is how they burn the fuel after initial combustion.

 If you want to see a more in-depth comparison, you should check out this comparison video.